jubinjose/jubinjose/README.md

 Engineering Leader, Technology Enthusiast, Experienced Architect, and Passionate Developer.

-Very hands on with full stack development
+Very hands on with Full Stack development
-- JavaScript, TypeScript and popular frameworks such as Angular, Vue, React, etc.
+- JavaScript, TypeScript, and popular frameworks such as Angular, Vue, React, etc.
 - Java, .Net, Node.js, and Python.
-- Experience with multiple cloud platforms - cloud native development, cloud migrations.
+- Cloud native development, cloud migrations on multiple cloud platforms.
-- Relational as well as document databases
+- Relational & Document databases.
-- All aspects of productionalization of enterprise grade applications - Security, Monitoring, APM Tools, Metrics, Scalability, Availability, Performance, and cost optimization
+- Security, Monitoring, APM - Telemetry & Observability, Metrics, Scalability, Availability, Performance, and Cost Optimization

-### * Reach out if you are looking for consultation for startups or enterprise applications *
+#### * Reach out if you are looking for consultation for startups or enterprise applications *

 ##   Current interests